 - Environmental sampling of areas frequented by wild birds.

 PGC biologists are sampling live Canada geese and mallards statewide, as well as scaup (a species of diving duck), taken by hunters on Lake Erie to test for avian influenza.
 Water samples from areas where waterfowl congregate are also being taken and tested for avian influenza.
-The PGC is ocassionally finding various forms of the low pathogenicity Avian Influenza virus in these samples.
+The PGC is occasionally finding various forms of the low pathogenicity Avian Influenza virus in these samples.
 This is expected because these viruses regularly coexist with these birds.
 The presence of the low pathogenic virus poses no threat to human health.

 ||H5N1 has been eliminated from countries such as Japan, South Korea and Israel by quick and efficient eradication of the disease in domestic poultry.|